ericclack/overtone-loops/README.md

 Check out the documentation for `at-bar` and `on-next-bar` to find out more about scheduling.
 E.g. `(odoc at-bar)`.

+## Beat adjustment

+When playing loops you can adjust the timing of certain beats to create a more interesting sound.
+For example you can play half-beats late to create a shuffle, or add a bit of randomness to make it sound more human.
+See `examples/beat-adjust.clj` or `music/walk.clj`.

 ## Alternative loop syntax

 There are two other ways to program loops.
 The most basic method uses `defloop0` to combine beat numbers and samples.
 The parameters to `defloop0` are `loop-name`, `beats-in-a-phrase` and then pairs of `beat` and `sample` (or any function):